jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 We spent enormous amounts of time typing.
 But we were not necessarily typing code.
 We typed requirements documents, design documents, specifications, and plans.
-Much of that documentation became obsolete once implementation actually began.
+Much of that documentation became obsolete once development began.

 The process gave us time to think, which was valuable.
 But we often spent more time thinking about our interpretation of the problem rather than the customer's actual problem.